alanng10/Secane/Docue/Pronoun/a.md

 Secane word has pronoun.

-Secane "Se" is pronoun as "si", same as "se" in "secure".
+Secane "Se" is pronoun same as "se" in "second".

 Secane "cane" is pronoun same as "cane" English pronoun.